sipcapture/heplify/README.md

 # Capture SIP and RTCP packets on any interface and send them to 192.168.1.1:9060.
 Print debug to stdout
 ./heplify -hs 192.168.1.1:9060 -e -l debug

+# Capture SIP and RTCP packets on any interface and send them to 192.168.1.1:9060.
+Print debug selectors
+./heplify -hs 192.168.1.1:9060 -e -d fragment,payload,rtcp

 # Capture SIP and RTCP packets with custom port range on eth2 and send them to 192.168.1.1:9060
 ./heplify -i eth2 -pr 6000-6010 -hs 192.168.1.1:9060